reneleogp/ML-Prediction-LoL/readme.md

 The most important part of your algorithm are your dataset.
 So I needed a good amount of matches(samples) to train my algorithm.
 These are the steps I followed:

+From LAN server:

 1. First I got around 875 random summoners from each ranking from Iron to Diamond using Riot's API.
 Making a total of 5250 summoners.
 2. Using these summoners I got their last 3 Solo-Ranked matches from [Mobalytics](https://mobalytics.gg/) API.
 Using the match ID I disregarded repeated matches.
 Making a total of 14k unique matches.

+From NA server:
+1. Did the same thing to get the summoners
+2. Did the same thing to get the past games but in this case I only got their last SoloQ match.

 **For each player in each match I got:**